 The Michigan MAA supports Black Lives Matter and dismantling systems of racism and oppression.
 The Michigan MAA Statement on Black Lives affirms our support of the broader movement to end racial injustice and suggests ways that Michigan MAA members can foster justice and equity within their mathematical communities.
 This statement offers suggestions for making classrooms inclusive and equitable, learning about race and ethnicity in mathematics, and supporting organizations dedicated to racial justice and equity within the mathematics community.

-Read the section officers' and representative's reports, read about upcoming section events, ways you can be involved in the MAA Michigan Section, a call for teaching and service award nominations, news reports from departments across the state, and much more in the Fall 2021 newsletter, or browse the newsletter archive.
+Read the section officers' and representative's reports, read about upcoming section events, ways you can be involved in the MAA Michigan Section, a call for teaching and service award nominations, news reports from departments across the state, and much more in the Spring 2022 newsletter, or browse the newsletter archive.

-Nominations for the 2022 Michigan MAA Distinguished Teaching Award will be accepted until December 31, 2021.
-Send electronic copies of the nomination form to Yunus Zeytuncu <email@example.com> with "Michigan DTA Nomination" in the subject line.
+Nominations for the 2023 Michigan MAA Distinguished Teaching Award will be accepted until December 31, 2022.
+Send electronic copies of the nomination form to Doug Lapp <email@example.com> with "Michigan DTA Nomination" in the subject line.

-Congratulations to Sarah Koch (University of Michigan at Ann Arbor) for receiving the Distinguished Teaching Award, and to Nicholas Layman (Grand Valley State University) for receiving the Ron Mosier Memorial Award for Student Presentations given by the Michigan MAA at the 2021 Annual Section Meeting.
+Congratulations to Abraham Edwards (Lyman Briggs College at Michigan State University) for receiving the Distinguished Teaching Award, and to Victor Piercey (Ferris State University) for receiving the Distinguished Service Award, and to Jack Graham (Hillsdale College) for receiving the Ron Mosier Memorial Award for Student Presentations given by the Michigan MAA at the 2022 Annual Section Meeting.